 The Cancer Council WA and the Department of Health have launched a free online course on asbestos, where home renovators and DIYers can learn more about asbestos-related diseases and locating, safely handling and disposing of asbestos.

 Please contact the Millar Road Landfill and Recycling Facility on 9528 8550 or Henderson Waste Recovery Park on 9411 3444 for fees payable and procedures for correct disposal.

 Asbestos will not be accepted if it is not double wrapped in heavy duty plastic and clearly marked.

 Aerosol cans are recyclable through the Household Hazardous Waste Program and the closest collection points are located at Henderson Waste Recovery Park or Millar Road Landfill and Recycling Facility.
 There is no cost to drop them at any facility.

-Empty aerosol cans may also be handed to our Customer Service Officers at the City of Kwinana Administration Office or Works Depot during office hours.
+Empty aerosol cans may also be handed to our Customer Service Officers at the City of Kwinana Administration Office or Operations Depot during office hours.
 The City’s waste contractor will regularly collect the aerosols and deliver them to a Hazardous Waste facility for recycling.

 The responsibility to recycle batteries and phones has now been placed on the producers of batteries and the outlets that sell them.

 Batteries and phones can now be recycled at the following alternative facilities: